< Back to Anderson, IN Criminal Defense Attorneys page

 In a rude, insolent, or angry manger, place any bodily fluid or waste on a household or family member

 This is a class A misdemeanor, punishable by up to one year in jail and a maximum fine of $5,000.
 Even though this is a misdemeanor, you need to take any domestic violence charges seriously.
-Contact us at GDS Law Group, LLP for help right away.
+Contact a domestic violence defense attorney at GDS Law Group, LLP for help right away.
 765-313-7092.

 Felony Domestic Battery